Website interface language

 8. Managing personal data

-The User can review, change or delete Personal data that was provided by the User in their personal account or by sending a relevant query by emailing email@example.com.
+The User can review, change or delete Personal data that was provided by the User in their personal account (edit profile) or by sending a relevant query by emailing email@example.com.
 The User may use the same email address to request for their online Account to be deleted.

 For technical reasons, the information may not be deleted straight away, but after a delay.
 Please note that we may retain some of the information to the extent that is necessary for fulfilling legal obligations, resolving disputes, preventing fraud and protecting the legitimate interests of the Administration.

 In relation of the User to the Administration, the User provides their personal data and keeps it current and actual.

 c) Take measures to protect the confidentiality of User's personal information according to standard procedures.

 d) Block the User's personal after receiving a request from the User or their legal representative or a relevant authority for the protection of the User's personal data while it is being checked in case invalid data or unauthorized activities are detected.

 The Administration may share the User's personal data with the authorities in the relevant jurisdiction solely on the grounds and according to the legislation of the USA.

 User can delete all the data collected from their Facebook account:

 1. Navigate to https://rentafont.com/users/profile/personal_info, you must be logged in.